 - The owner is friendly and will be happy to give you some advice on the city, such as where to eat and what to see

 - One of the most affordable places to stay in central Venice

 - Lively vibe in the evenings, but nothing too wild

 Located right in the beating heart of the city, this hostel is incredibly well-positioned for a short stay in Venice.
 Both dorm rooms and private apartments are offered at a reasonable price.
 All of the rooms are clean and comfortable, and the staff is friendly and welcoming!
-Check out our list of the best hostels in Venice for more options!

 Our Favorite Budget Hotel – La Villeggiatura

 - Affordable by Venitian standards, particularly for a centrally located property

 - Rooms are spacious, clean, and come with an ensuite bathroom, air conditioning, and TV

 - A great hotel for exploring Venice old town on foot

 Just a short walk from Rialto Bridge and Grand Canal, this centrally located hotel is elegant and stylish.
 Set in a historic building, it has a vintage charm and large, comfortable rooms.
 Guests can enjoy a daily continental breakfast, as well as free WiFi and a shared lounge.